-This declaration forms the formative commitment of Salisbury Group, towards carbon neutrality.
+This declaration forms the formative commitment of Salisbury Group in maintaining the current carbon neutrality status.

 Both this document and our QES of achievement of carbon neutrality, will be updated accordingly to reflect Salisbury Group's status towards maintaining its carbon neutrality.